hashicorp/terraform-google-consul/examples/consul-image/README.md

 }
 ```

-You should replace `<MODULE_VERSION>` in the code above with the version tag of this Module that you want to use.
-That's because for production usage, you should always use a fixed, known version of this Module, downloaded from the official Git repo.
-On the other hand, when you're just experimenting with the Module, it's OK to use a local checkout of the Module, uploaded from your own
+Get the version tag from the Consul [releases page](https://releases.hashicorp.com/consul/).
+You should replace `<MODULE_VERSION>` in the code above with the version tag of the module that you want to use.
+For production usage, you should always use a fixed, known version of this module, downloaded from the official Git repo.
+If you're just experimenting with the module, it's OK to use a local checkout of the module, uploaded from your own computer.
-computer.